-When children are struggling with issues or life crises and attempts at talking do not work, engaging them with alternative approaches will often prove more helpful.
-Participants of this workshop will develop competency in engaging and communicating with children (ages 3-12) and their natural support systems.
-Drawing from the expressive arts (play, art, drama) and integrative body-based techniques (mindfulness, sensory, and whole-brain activities); practical skills that promote and build resilience in children will be presented.
-Informed by attachment theories, developmental psychology, family therapy and neuroscience, this training uses a variety of experiential exercises, role-plays and interactive activities to enhance participant learning.
+No matter what a child may be struggling with, when attempts at talking through a problem do not work, using alternative approaches for connecting will often prove more helpful.
+This workshop explores creative ways of engaging and communicating with children (ages 3-12) and their natural support systems.
+Participants will learn practical skills based on the expressive arts (play, art, drama) and integrative body-based techniques (mindfulness, sensory, and whole-brain activities) that promote and build resilience in children.
+Informed by attachment theories, developmental psychology, family therapy, and neuroscience, this training uses a variety of experiential exercises, role-plays, and interactive activities to enhance participant learning.

 About This Workshop

 - Developmental Knowledge and Putting it in Context

 - What We’ve Learned About Growing Brains – Neuroscience

 - Why Talking Doesn’t Always Work and Strategies that Do